Rainbow1994/EnKF_CH4/README.md

 ## Description

-This program is  Global methane emission assimilation system based on EnKF

-This repository contains the GEOS-Chem science codebase.
+This repository is a global methane emission assimilation system based on an Ensemble Kalman Filter (EnKF) framework and the GEOS-Chem transport model (v12.5.0).
+It is an updated version of the ESA PyOSSE: Package for Observation System Simulation Experiments developed by [Liang Feng](https://www.geos.ed.ac.uk/~lfeng/) We have converted the original FORTRAN modules to Python scripts for better use and easier update.

 Included in this repository are:

-The source code for GEOS-Chem science routines;
+  - Tag run program to create Jacobi Matrix;
+  - Zip file for GEOS-Chem v12.5.0 and user-updated global_CH4.f for easier Tag run;
-Scripts to create GEOS-Chem run directories;
+  - Scripts to create inversion run directory, GEOS-Chem rerun directory and diagnosis directories;
-Template configuration files that specify run-time options;
+  - Configuration files that specify inversion options and diagnosis options;
-Scripts to run GEOS-Chem tests;
+  - Scripts to run GEOS-Chem tests;
-Driver routines (e.g. main.F90) that enable GEOS-Chem to be run in several different implementations (as GEOS-Chem "Classic", as GCHP, etc.)
+  - Scripts for CH4 observations, including GOSAT, TROPOMI, NOAA, TCCON;
+  - Main Driver routines.

 ## Acknowlegdement